doitintl/docops/docs/user/gloss.md

 #### Example uses

-As an example, you can run the term analyzer on all text files within the [examples directory][examples_dir] and print the top 10 candidate terms, like
+As an example, you can run the term analyzer on all text files within a repository and print the top 10 candidate terms, like this:
-this:

 ```console
 $ docops-gloss-terms --row-limit=10 examples/